seanbreckenridge/calcurse-load/README.md

 The data for calcurse is typically kept in `$XDG_DATA_HOME/calcurse` (`$HOME/.local/share/calcurse`).
 In addition to that, this maintains a data directory in `$XDG_DATA_HOME/calcurse_load`, which is what `gcal` hook reads from.

-`gcal_index` has nothing to do with calcurse inherently, it could be used on its own to export all your current data from Google calendar.
+`gcal_index` has nothing to do with calcurse inherently, it could be used on its own to export all your current data from Google Calendar.

 The `post-save` `todotxt` hook converts the `calcurse` todos back to `todotxt` todos, and updates the `todotxt` file if any todos were added.
 A `todo.txt` is searched for in one of the common locations (`~/.config/todo/todo.txt`, `~/.todo/todo.txt` (or specify with `TODOTXT_FILE`)).